pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 **Solution**

-Follow these steps to update your `aws-cli` to a supported `v2.7.35` or greater and update the kubeconfig entry for your EKS cluster(s):
+Follow these steps to update your `aws-cli` to a supported v2.7.35 or later, and update the kubeconfig entry for your EKS clusters:

 1. Update `aws-cli` to the latest version.
 See [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for more information.

-1. Update the kubeconfig entry for your EKS cluster(s):
+1. Update the kubeconfig entry for your EKS clusters:

     ```console
     aws eks update-kubeconfig --name ${EKS_CLUSTER_NAME} --region ${REGION}